Homebrew/homebrew-cask/doc/src/brew-cask.1.md

     Open the given Cask definition file for editing.

   * `fetch` [--force] <token> [ <token> ... ]:
-    Fetch remote resources for the given Cask to the local cache.
-With `--force`, force re-download even if the resources are already cached.
+    Download remote application files for the given Cask to the local cache.
+With `--force`, force re-download even if the files are already cached.

   * `home` or `homepage` [<token>]:
     Display the homepage associated with a given Cask in a browser.